jaclass/Simple-and-Fast-Web-Server/README.md

 Unlike [FastCGI](https://fastcgi-archives.github.io/FastCGI_A_High-Performance_Web_Server_Interface_FastCGI.html) protocol, which requires user to write persistent CGI script, any script written in C with a main() function can be used by server in this project.
 My implementation apply dynamic linking and prefork thread to achieve efficiency.
 The perfomance of my CGI implementation is evaluated against a baseline implementation using multi threads fork-and-execute model

+NOTE: This tiny project is only a demo, and it's not thoroughly tested.
+Do not use it in production without any further quality assurance!

 ## Structure
 ```
 tiny/                               PART1: a baseline implementation using multi threads fork-and-execute model [REF](https://csapp.cs.cmu.edu/3e/ics3/code/netp/tiny/tiny.c)